janwilmans/guidelines/guidelines_details.md

     - `typedef`: Superseded by using, which is more powerful and consistent with other type alias features in C++11 and later.
     - `register`: Deprecated and ignored by modern compilers, making it obsolete.
     - `extern`: Encourages global state, which is generally bad practice as it can lead to code that is difficult to understand and maintain.
+    - `protected`: Breaks encapsulation to some extend because it allows derived classes to access internal state.
 - Make all destructors of classes used in runtime polymorphism virtual.
   - **Rationale**: Ensuring destructors are virtual in base classes used polymorphically prevents undefined behavior when derived class objects are deleted through base class pointers.
 This ensures that the correct destructor is called, which is crucial for proper resource cleanup in derived classes.
 - Do not add member variables to classes used as interfaces.
 (Interfaces are defined as pure virtual classes that have a virtual = default destructor)